Nathan for You: Petting Zoo Hero

 The hoax was finally revealed in February 2013, before the series premiered, by which time the video had received seven million views.
 In an interview with The New York Times, Fielder marveled at how major press outlets had shared the video: "If we were trying to pull an elaborate hoax on the news, I think we could have pushed further.
-But we weren’t.
+But we weren't.
 We found it interesting that people were sharing it without us saying anything."
-As of August 2024, the video has more than ten million views.
+As of August 2024, the video has more than 11 million views.

 Dumb Starbucks

 Over the weekend of February 7, 2014, a coffee shop known as "Dumb Starbucks" opened in Los Feliz.
 The shop greatly resembled those of the chain Starbucks and used a modified version of its logo.
 The names of all of its products were prefixed with "Dumb," and the shop offered CDs mimicking the real Starbucks products for sale, including "Dumb Jazz Standards" and "Dumb Nora Jones[sic] Duets."
 The shop argued that it was actually an art gallery for "legal reasons," because "by adding the word 'dumb' we are technically 'making fun' of Starbucks, which allows us to use their trademarks under a legal doctrine known as 'fair use.'"
-After attracting a large lineup of curious attendees over the weekend, it was speculated that the store was a hoax connected to a television program; on the following Monday, a press conference held at Dumb Starbucks revealed that the store was a Nathan for You stunt.
+After attracting a large lineup of curious attendees over the weekend, a customer speculated that the store was a hoax connected to a television program; on the following Monday, a press conference held at Dumb Starbucks revealed that the store was a Nathan for You stunt.
 Before the stunt was revealed, some attendees thought that the shop had been created by Banksy.